NitishaS-812k/Keras-Denoising-Autoencoders/README.md

 # Keras-Denoising-Autoencoders
-Implementation of de-noising auto-encoders in Keras using the Denoising Dirty Documents dataset on Kaggle.
+<p>Implementation of de-noising auto-encoders in Keras using the Denoising Dirty Documents dataset on <a href = "https://www.kaggle.com/c/denoising-dirty-documents">Kaggle</a>.</p>
+<p>The same notebook is on Kaggle, <a href = "https://www.kaggle.com/daenys2000/keras-denoising-autoencoders">here</a>.